5 Ways to Stay Socially Connected While Physically Distant

 Here are our top tips for staying connected while physical distant:

-1. Make a “Quick Connection” with help from Sanford Harmony
+1. Make a “Quick Connection” with help from Harmony SEL

 Feeling tongue-tied on phone calls and video calls?
 These printable conversation starters are the perfect way to kick-off a chat with a friend or loved one.
 Bonus: they double as an at-home social-emotional learning lesson for kids!